google/AEUX/README.md

   [5ae3a8a1]: http://google.github.io/sketch2ae "Sketch2AE"

-Quickly export selected layers or a whole artboard from Sketch with with type metrics, transform data, images, symbol hierarchy and grouping intact.
+Quickly export selected layers or a whole artboard from Sketch with type metrics, transform data, images, symbol hierarchy and grouping intact.
 It's kind of better than the native Illustrator => AE import.
 Hooray.

 > This is not an official Google product.
 Motion designers at Google just kinda like it a lot.
 Built by [Adam Plouff][8638464d].